The Evolution of Industrial Robots in India

 5. The Role of Cartesian Robots in Precise Manufacturing

-Cartesian robots, often known as linear robots, are a popular choice for tasks that require high precision and repeatability.
-These robots are designed with three linear axes of movement (X, Y, Z), making them ideal for applications that need exact positioning, such as pick-and-place operations, packaging, and assembly.
+Cartesian robots, also known as linear robots, excel at tasks requiring high precision and repeatability.
+They operate along three linear axes (X, Y, Z), making them perfect for applications such as pick-and-place operations, packaging, and assembly.

 6. ABB Robots: Transforming the Indian Manufacturing Sector